catielutz/DWP-Dashboard/README.md

 ### Publicly Funded Clinics by County: 2010 vs 2015 (county_census_map.html)

 This choropleth map displays the number of publicly funded health clinics available per county during the years 2010 and 2015.
-Over the 5 years, 2,300 new clinics were opened nationally, with the greatest increase in availability in California with 145 new clinics and the greatest number of closures in Iowa at 17.
+Over the 5 years, 2,300 new clinics were opened nationally, with the greatest increase in availability in LA County, CA with 145 new clinics, and the greatest number of closures in Jefferson County, KY & Hidalgo County, TX where 7 clinics per county were shut down.

 ### Teen Birth Rate by Age Range (group_bar.html)